mtov/engsoftmoderna/en/chapter3.md

 Lastly, they also will consider the story implemented as long as it meets the confirmation tests they have also specified.

-Looking from the developers' perspective, the process works like this: the customer's representative is asking us to implement the story summarized on this card.
+From a developer's standpoint,, the process works like this: the customer's representative is asking us to implement the story summarized on this card.
 Therefore, we will have to implement it in the next sprint.
 However, we can count on the full support of the customer representative